yaleman/splunk_cluster_core/README.md

 # Splunk Cluster in a box

-Builds a splunk instance from scratch.
+Builds a splunk instance from scratch, was something I built a while back when doing a thing.
+See also [yaleman/splunk_cluster_apps](https://github.com/yaleman/splunk_cluster_apps) for the app deployment side and [yaleman/splunk_cluster_indexers](https://github.com/yaleman/splunk_cluster_apps) for the indexer clustering config.

  - uses cloudflare for user-facing things
  - smartstore storage backend